WhySooooFurious/The-Mac-Repo/README.md

     - Specify your MacBook model preferably along with the year for Intel Models
   - **CPU:**
     - Specify the amount of cores
+  - **GPU:**
+    - Specify the GPU/iGPU, if applicable for Intel Models
+    - Specify the amount of GPU cores for Apple Silicon
   - **RAM:**
     - Specify the amount of RAM
-  - **GPU:**
-    - Specify the GPU/iGPU, if applicable for Intel Models, not needed for Apple Silicon
   - **Additional Hardware/Upgrades:**
     - (Any additional hardware information or upgrades such as the thermal mod)

 - Make sure to seperate all this using commas like the example down below

-- M3 Pro, 14-Inch Macbook Pro, 11 Core, 18GB RAM
+- M3 Pro, 14-Inch Macbook Pro, CPU, 11 Core, 18GB RAM
-- M1, Macbook Air , 7 Core, 8GB RAM, Thermal Modded
+- M1, Macbook Air , 8 Core CPU, 7 Core GPU, 8GB RAM, Thermal Modded
-- Intel Core i5, Macbook Air (Early 2015), 4 Core, 8GB RAM, Intel HD Graphics 5300
+- Intel Core i5, Macbook Air (Early 2015), 4 Core CPU, Intel HD Graphics 5300, 8GB RAM

 - **Stability:**